 Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
 If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor.

 Will the proposed standard comply with IEEE Std 802, IEEE Std 802.1AC and IEEE Std 802.1Q?

+No.

 If the answer to a) is no, supply the response from the IEEE 802.1 WG.

+This project is an amendment to an existing standard for which it has been previously determined that compliance with IEEE Std 802.1Q is not possible.
+The project will comply with IEEE Std 802 using either local or global MAC addresses.

 The review and response is not required if the proposed standard is an amendment or revision to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.
 In this case, the CSD statement shall state that this is the case.

+No. While the amendment shall comply with IEEE Std 802, it cannot comply with IEEE Std 802.1Q and IEEE Std 802.1AC because IEEE Std 802.15.4 uses 64-bit MAC addresses.

 Distinct Identity

 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

+IEEE Std 802.15.9 was developed specifically to allow multiple KMPs, so each environment can select one for its needs.
+EDHOC has distinct features that makes it different from the existing KMPs.
+Some features include small size of the messages, low overhead and reuse of the IoT code libraries (CBOR, COSE etc).

 Technical Feasibility